liaphilip/women-safety-route-finder/README.md

 - **Visual Route Display**: Interactive graph visualization with matplotlib

 ### STEPS TO REPRODUCE WORK:
+Make sure that the nodes and edge files are in a folder named data and the rest of the files in the main folder.
 **1.Install Python 3.10+**

 **2.Install Required Libraries**